Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Methodology

-The choice of a proper $c^{\text{th}}_i$ is a crucial factor in reducing the largest eigenvalue.
-In this paper, we propose obtaining the value of $c^{\text{th}}_i$ through the following equation:
+The choice of a proper $c^{\text{th}}_i$ represents a critical balance in our approach.
+A larger threshold more effectively constrains the adversarial space and reduces the Lipschitz constant.
+However, excessive restriction can significantly distort the output distribution, potentially degrading overall accuracy on natural examples.

+In this paper, we propose a data-driven approach for determining optimal value through the following equation:

-where $\mathcal{S}$ can include all or a subset of images in the training set, $c^r$ is a positive number and $F_{1 \rightarrow i}(x)$ represents the output of the $i$-th layer.
+where $\mathcal{S}$ can include all or a subset of images in the training set, $c^r$ is a positive number within the range $[0,1]$ and $F_{1 \rightarrow i}(x)$ represents the output of the $i$-th layer.
 Specifically, each layer has its own $c^{\text{th}}_i$, but they share the same hyper-parameter $c^r$.

 Algorithm \ref{algo:forged_algo} specifies the implementation details of the forged function.
 The variable $b$ is used to store the maximum value that appeared in $\mathcal{S}$, as defined in (\ref{eq:def_cth}), and is initialized during construction.
 Similar to the implementation of the batchnorm layer, the behavior is depended on the mode configuration.
 When the mode is set to tracking mode, the variable $b$ is updated accordingly, and the input is set to the output without any modification.
 Conversely, when the mode is set to inference mode, the value of $b$ is frozen, but the input is updated as defined by (\ref{eq:forge}).
 By default, the mode is set to inference, and the values of $b$ and $c^r$ are zero, respectively.
-As a result, the set $\mathcal{M}$ is empty, and the algorithm is degraded to the identical function.
+As a result, the mask $x^{\text{mask}}$ are set to $1$, and the algorithm is degraded to the identical function.